RealSmile Data Report

 5. Cohort variance and rescan score lift

-No unique emails have submitted more than one scan to date, so we cannot yet publish internal score-lift figures.
-For the published-research view of typical protocol timelines (mewing, skincare, hairline, body composition), see the protocol-timelines section of /looksmaxxing-guide.
+13 unique emails have submitted more than one scan.
+Median score-lift figures will publish once the rescan cohort reaches 30 distinct emails.
+For the published-research view of typical protocol timelines (mewing, skincare, hairline, body composition), see looksmaxxing for beginners.

 Cohort source attribution (dating vs LinkedIn vs looksmax) is not yet stored on the Scan row.
 Sprint 580 (planned) will add a source enum populated from the entry page so future reports can publish per-cohort score baselines.